Did you ever start reading one blog post and then it took you to another one and then another…

 On this screen, you can edit the subscriptions.
 You can also highlight the ones you are most interested in by selecting the star (see the blue star below).

-Feedly will give priority to those items in the feed.
+Feedly will give priority to those blogs in the feed.

 a) If you highlight any text when you are reading, Feedly gives you some extra options, e.g. share it on Twitter.